School uniforms or clothing for schoolchildren from different countries. They are met according to form. School uniforms from around the world

 Ireland

-In many schools, plaid skirts and ties are adopted, which evoke associations with the Celtic clans.
-Instead of formal jackets, students usually wear knitted jumpers and cardigans.
-It is noteworthy that Irish children, as well as English ones, wear uniform golf even at sub-zero temperatures.
+Many schools have adopted plaid skirts and ties, which evoke associations with Celtic clans.
+Instead of formal jackets, as a rule, students wear knitted jumpers and cardigans.
+It is noteworthy that Irish children, like English children, even in sub-zero temperatures, wear uniform socks.

 Germany

-Perhaps the Germans are stopped by memories of the times of the Third Reich, when almost all children came to lessons in the form of the Hitler Youth, but in Germany there is no uniform in public schools, although for many years there has been debate on this matter, and in some places it is being introduced without delay.
-By the way, immigrants from the USSR, who moved to German lands, became big opponents of the unification of schoolchildren's clothes.
-On the other hand, individual school councils can make decisions on corporate school colors with the wish that at least something in the students' everyday attire matches the brand book.
+Perhaps the Germans are stopped by memories of the times of the Third Reich, when almost all children came to classes in the uniform of the Hitler Youth, but in Germany there are no uniforms in public schools, although there have been debates about this for many years, and in some places they are introduced in person.
+By the way, big opponents immigrants from the USSR who moved to German lands began to unify schoolchildren's clothing.
+But individual school councils can make decisions on branded school colors with the wish that at least something in the students’ everyday attire matches the brand book.

 Malaysia

-In Muslim countries, the school uniform for girls is a hijab of varying degrees of severity.
-However, the people of Malaysia are not fundamentalists, besides, the country is very international, multilingual and tries to adhere to a pro-Western course.
-Muslim women wear elongated tunics, for female students from secular families there is a shorter version.
-The school uniform in the country was unified in 1970 - in both private and public schools, it is compulsory and the same, in blue and white.
+In Muslim countries, the school uniform for girls is a hijab. varying degrees rigor.
+However, Malaysians are not fundamentalists; moreover, the country is very international, multilingual and tries to adhere to a pro-Western course.
+Muslim women wear long tunics; for students from secular families there is a shorter option.
+The school uniform in the country was unified in 1970 - in both private and public schools it is mandatory and the same, in blue and white.
 The country's Ministry of Education has officially banned schoolgirls from dyeing their hair and using cosmetics.
-Also, bijouterie and jewelry are banned, and in some places overly elegant hairpins.
+Also prohibited are costume jewelry and jewelry, and in some places overly elegant hairpins.

-School uniforms in Egypt.
+School uniform in Egypt.
 Photo from the site http://trip-point.ru/

 Egypt

-After the well-known revolutionary events, Islamic fundamentalists came to power in Egypt.
-At the same time, a law was passed allowing girls to come to lessons and exams in clothes that leave only their eyes open.
-However, in international schools, which work, as a rule, in resort cities where foreigners prefer to settle, everything is still practical and democratic.
-Schoolgirls in headscarves in Hurghada and Sharm al-Sheikh, of course, meet, but they are in the minority.
+After well-known revolutionary events, Islamic fundamentalists came to power in Egypt.
+At the same time, a law was passed allowing girls to come to lessons and exams in clothing that left only their eyes exposed.
+However, in international schools, which operate, as a rule, in resort towns where foreigners prefer to settle, everything is still practical and democratic.
+Of course, there are schoolgirls wearing headscarves in Hurghada and Sharm al-Sheikh, but they are in the minority.

 School uniforms in Turkmenistan.
 Photo from the site https://galeri.uludagsozluk.com/r/t%C3%BCrkmenistan-k%C4%B1zlar%C4%B1-1090224/